Contents:

 Republican Era (509 BCE – 27 BCE)

 Designs of currency in ancient Rome during this era emphasized Republican ideals, often with images of gods, goddesses, and mythological scenes rather than individual leaders.
 However, the civil wars of the late Republic saw figures like Julius Caesar minting coins with their own likeness.
-This symbolized the transition from Republic to Empire.
+This symbolized the transition from a Republic to an Empire.

 By the way, check out the 1776 to 1976 one dollar value that you might have.
 What if you can start your collection with it?